Christian Fuchs: International career

 Fuchs made his debut for the Austria national team on 23 May 2006 in a friendly match against Croatia, replacing Stefan Lexa for the final six minutes of the 4–1 loss at the Ernst-Happel-Stadion in Vienna.

 He was part of the Austrian international squad as they co-hosted UEFA Euro 2008 alongside Switzerland.
 He made only one appearance in the group stage elimination, playing the entirety of the 1–0 loss to Germany in their last match of the tournament.

 On 11 August 2010, in the absence of regular captain Marc Janko, Fuchs captained his nation for the first time in a 1–0 friendly loss to the Swiss in Klagenfurt.
 That 17 November, he scored his first international goal, equalising in a 2–1 home friendly loss to Greece.

 Fuchs received the armband on a permanent basis at the behest of manager Marcel Koller on 13 August 2012.
 He played all ten games as they qualified for the UEFA Euro 2016, the first time they did so, and featured in every minute of the group stage elimination in France.
 Afterwards, he retired from international football with a total of 78 caps, declaring "I am very proud of the 10 years that I have spent with the national team.
 I did everything with passion and, as I said, I am very, very proud."

 Coaching career

 After retiring from professional football, Fuchs stayed at Charlotte FC and was appointed as an assistant coach under Christian Lattanzio on 6 January 2023.

-On 20 November 2025, Fuchs secured his first management position on being appointed by EFL League Two side Newport County after the dismissal of previous manager David Hughes.
+On 20 November 2025, Fuchs secured his first management position on being appointed by EFL League Two side Newport County after the dismissal of previous manager David Hughes with Newport bottom of League Two on 11 points after 16 league games of the 2025-26 season.
+A 2-1 win at Barrow on the final day of the season ensured that Newport finished 20th in League Two and avoided relegation.
+On 27 June 2026, Fuchs resigned as Newport County manager.